Erith and Thamesmead: Current

-The Greenwich Borough wards of Glyndon and Shooters Hill were transferred from Greenwich and Woolwich, and Eltham (replaced by Eltham and Chislehurst) respectively.
+The Greenwich Borough wards of Glyndon and Shooters Hill were transferred from Greenwich and Woolwich, and Eltham (now Eltham and Chislehurst) respectively.
 To partly compensate, southernmost parts in Bexley Borough were transferred to Bexleyheath and Crayford.

+Following a local government boundary review in the Borough of Greenwich which came into effect in May 2022, the constituency now comprises the following from the 2024 general election: